-It’s not surprising, as often the creators are incredibly busy people who are experts in other areas, and the novelty of PowerPoint™ has pretty much worn off nowadays.
+It’s not surprising, as often the creators are incredibly busy people who are experts in other areas, and the novelty of PowerPoint has pretty much worn off nowadays.

 Here are some insights which could help:

-It’s tempting to simply open up PowerPoint™ (or Keynote) and get stuck in at slide one.
-However, since PowerPoint™ is linear, there is a risk of focusing on detail and not the big picture.
+It’s tempting to simply open up PowerPoint (or Keynote) and get stuck in at slide one.
+However, since PowerPoint is linear, there is a risk of focusing on detail and not the big picture.

 Make time to plan your presentation and objective.
 There is a huge difference between inspiring and informing your audience, and your use of slides should reflect this.
 How many points do you want the audience to remember?
-If the answer is one or two, then maybe slides aren’t the answer?
+If the answer is one or two, then maybe slides aren’t the answer.

-When you need to project leadership, PowerPoint™ divides your audience’s attention – should they look at you or at the screen?
-They’ll see you as an instructor – whose aim is to convey information.
+When you need to project leadership, PowerPoint divides your audience’s attention.
+Should they look at you or at the screen?
+Without a distracting presentation, they’ll see you as an instructor whose aim is to convey information.

-PowerPoint™ is great for displaying data, appealing to people’s rational minds, but if you need to inspire them to take action, catalysing their imaginations and emotions, give bullets the bullet, they should be rare exceptions.
+PowerPoint is great for displaying data, which appeals to people’s rational minds.
+But if you need to inspire them to take action and catalyse their imaginations and emotions, give bullets the bullet.
 Images add emotional impact to your powerful stories and aid recall.

-When you want to engage your audience’s participation, starting a PowerPoint™ presentation, tells your audience that you’ve set the content, scope, direction, and sequence of your session, and that their part is to sit back and watch.
-If you want your audience to be actively involved, invite their ideas and creativity, even if doing so means that you aren’t “in control” of what happens.
+When you want to engage your audience’s participation, opening a PowerPoint presentation tells your audience that you’ve set the content, scope, direction, and sequence of your session, and that their part is to sit back and watch.
+If you want your audience to be actively involved, invite their ideas and creativity, even if doing so means that you aren’t in control of what happens.

-Slides can train the audience not to take notes, maybe not even to pay attention – Will they watch it later?
+Slides can train the audience not to take notes, maybe not even to pay attention.
+Will they watch it later?
 We know the answer.

-Sometimes, PowerPoint™ can train the presenter to be lazy.
+Sometimes, PowerPoint can train the presenter to be lazy.
 Why bother rehearsing when they’ll simply read the PowerPoint slides?
 This is a recipe for a dull session.

-If you’ve identified that PowerPoint™ is the right approach, then don’t go into detail creating pixel perfect slides straight away.
-We recommend sketching your story in simple black & white, then sharing your rough slides with colleagues.
-Polished slides are really hard to dump, and you can lose sight of the big picture with your head down in the data.
+If you’ve identified that PowerPoint is the right approach, then don’t go into detail creating pixel-perfect slides straight away.
+We recommend sketching your story in simple black and white, then sharing your rough slides with colleagues.
+You can lose sight of the big picture with your head down in the data.

 And of course, if you really want to make an impact, don’t be afraid to turn to presentation specialists (like us) to make it really shout and sing.
-Will you ever know the cost of poor communication on your next presentation?
+Get in touch to discuss how we can help you with your next presentation.